decomplexity/SendOauth2/README.md

 It is preceded by:

 namespace decomplexity\SendOauth2;
-session_start();
 require 'vendor/autoload.php';

-and followed by clearing thw session variables and then your test for success or failure ($mailStatus returns "OK" for a successful send):
+and followed by clearing the session variables and then your test for success or failure ($mailStatus returns "OK" for a successful send):
 $_SESSION = array();
 if ($mailStatus == "OK") {
 echo ("Email sent OK");